adriangeerre/SyFi/README.md

   --fastq-extension        Illumina reads file extension (default: fastq.gz).

 # Computation:
   -t | --threads          Number of threads (default: 1).
-  -mn | --min_memory       Minimum memory required in GB (default: 4GB).
-  -mx | --max_memory       Maximum memory required in GB (default: 8GB).
+  -m | --memory           Memory in GBs (default: 8GB).

 # Output options:
-  -k  | --keep_files       Keep temporary files [0: Minimum, 1: BAM's, or 2: All] (default: 0).
+  -k | --keep-files       Keep temporary files [0: Minimum, 1: BAM's, or 2: All] (default: 0).
   -v | --verbose          Verbose mode [0: Quiet 1: Samples, or 2: All] (default: 2).
   -f | --force            Force re-computation of computed samples [0: None, 1: All, 2: Skipped, or 3: Failed] (default: 0).

 # Display:
   -h | --help             Display help.
   --citation               Display citation.
-  --folder_structure       Display required folder structure.
+  --folder-structure       Display required folder structure.
 ```

 ### Input

-SyFi assumes that the genomes and reads are organized in sub-folders inside of the input folder (-i | --input_folder).
+SyFi assumes that the genomes and reads are organized in sub-folders inside of the input folder (-i | --input-folder).
 Each sub-folder should contain the genome (.fasta) and the reads (.fastq.gz).

 ```
 For example: